 - Best Value Krill Oil: BulkSupplements Krill Oil

-- Best For Cholesterol: NOW Supplements Neptune Krill
+- Best Krill Oil For Cholesterol: NOW Supplements Neptune Krill

-- Best For Women: Viva Naturals Krill Oil for Women
+- Best Krill Oil For Pescatarians: Viva Naturals Antarctic Krill Oil

 Editor’s note: The content on BarBend is meant to be informative in nature, but it should not be taken as medical advice.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
 It’s always a good idea to talk to your doctor before beginning a new fitness, nutritional, and/or supplement routine.
 Individual needs for vitamins and minerals will vary.

 One major factor when it comes to picking the right krill oil supplement for your lineup will be the price point.
 With a high-quality product and an excellent price tag, this krill oil is a top choice, in our opinion.

 BulkSupplements Krill Oil contains 1,000mg of krill oil per each two soft gel serving.
 This supp also includes 300mg of omega-3 fatty acids EPA and DHA derived from krill oil, gelatin, glycerin, and water, making it a fairly straightforward supplement.
 The capsule is made from gelatin, so it may not be suitable for those who practice pescetarianism.
 The beauty of BulkSupplements is that they have a varied selection of bulk buys.
 This krill oil supplement comes in 100, 300, and even 10,000 pill buying options.